boguckicollection/SmartScan-TCG/README.md

 `scanner.card_model` and `scanner.type_model`.

 Without these files the scanning GUI will raise **"Card classifier model not found"** when it tries to load the models.
+Building a dataset from the training editor also relies on these weights, so make sure they are present before using the **"Buduj dataset"** option.